Trams in Perth: Electric trams

 Over a ten-year period beginning in 1948, all of the lines were gradually replaced by buses.
 The last tram ran on 19 July 1958.

 Rolling stock

 Over the years, a total of 130 trams were operated.
 Early examples were manufactured by JG Brill Company, Jackson & Sharp and St Louis Car Company in the United States, with later examples by the WAGR's Midland Railway Workshops.

 The trams were originally painted bright red; in 1903 a darker shade of red was introduced.
 This was later replaced by WAGR red with gold lining.
 In 1927, a light grey livery was adopted and then in the 1930s the same cream and green livery as worn by the trolleybuses.

-Some of the trams from the former Perth network are now preserved by the Perth Electric Tramway Society, at its heritage tramway in Whiteman Park.
+Some of the trams from the former Perth network have been preserved by the Perth Electric Tramway Society, at its heritage tramway in Whiteman Park.

 Future developments

 While Perth's original tram network ceased operations in 1958, recent years have witnessed renewed interest in tram and light rail systems as sustainable urban transport solutions.